Research and Evaluation

 Multi-Study Examination of Men’s Sexual Violence Against Intimate Partners

 In this award-winning project, I conducted three studies and answered two key questions relating to university men’s intimate partner sexual violence (IPSV): (a) what does IPSV look like? and (b) how do men socially construct and support IPSV?
 In the first study, I used a survey with 441 Canadian university men to examine incidence rates of different types of IPSV, contextual features of IPSV incidents, and perpetrators’ perceptions of the effects of their IPSV.
 I found that IPSV was common: 16% reported using IPSV at least once in their most recent heterosexual relationship in the past year.
 In the second study, I used interviews with a subset of 10 men from the survey study who had perpetrated IPSV.
 In the third study, I used focus groups with 29 heterosexual university men in which they discussed sex between romantic partners.
 In the latter two studies, I used discourse theory and analysis, which are useful for examining the language and shared societal norms that people use in talk.
 I found that men and perpetrators relied on traditional societal norms about sexual violence and heterosexuality.
 These norms allowed men to justify and minimize their own and other men’s IPSV and frame it as normal and expected.
-These norms also work on a societal level to perpetuate sexual violence and men’s dominance. (research supported by the Social Sciences and Humanities Research Council of Canada)
+These norms also work on a societal level to perpetuate sexual violence and men’s dominance. (this research was supported by funding from the Social Sciences and Humanities Research Council of Canada)

 PhotoVoice Study about Women’s Campus Safety